pointOfive/Home/Analysis/README.md

 Pairwise correlations are also worth examining directly.
-For example, correlated features directly complete for association attribution in tree based ensembles.
+For example, correlated features directly compete for association attribution in tree based ensembles.
 But any model fit in the presence of associations between features will estimate association attributions as "tradeoffs" between associated features;